 - Next, remove the handle from the machine and rinse with water.
-Turn your machine on with out the handle in it and turn it on to fully rinse the group.
+Turn your machine on without the handle in it and turn it on to fully rinse the group.

-Hopefully, you will be on your way to cleaner and more enjoyable coffee.
+Hopefully, you will be on your way to a cleaner and more enjoyable coffee.
 Remember, no one likes to clean, but doing it properly will keep the quality of your favorite beverage consistent and high.

 - Roast in Parchment (RIP) Coffee - February 1, 2020